timbreitkreutz/atv.js/README.md

 ## Coming Soon!

 * I'll be continuing to add more tests and documentation.
-* Namespaced controllers (i.e. `controllers/domain/do_the_thing_atv.js`)
 * Automated tests around reloading the whole page

 If there's demand, the following things might get added:
+* Namespaced controllers (i.e. `controllers/domain/do_the_thing_atv.js`)
 * Something closer to the 'window' events of stimulus
 * Broken out values, vs a single JSON attribute
-* Ability to modify attributes in the DOM and pick up the changes, e.g. new targets added dynamically
+* Ability to modify attributes in the DOM and pick up the changes, e.g. new targets added or removed dynamically to existing elements

 ## Contributing

-ATV is still a very young project.
+ATV is still a young project.
-This incarnation started afresh in August 2024 after a couple of previous sketches and prototypes were thrown out.
+This incarnation started afresh in August, 2024 after a couple of previous sketches and prototypes were thrown out.

 If you like this idea and want to help out please join or start a discussion here on the GitHub page.
 I'm looking for like minded rails fans who also are striving to do clean, minimalist JavaScript along the lines of Douglas Crockford (JavaScript--The Good Parts).